 It’s pointless rushing into any process without having solid foundations and carefully planning the course of action, and creating a new identity for your retail store is no exception With this in mind, make sure to set your mission, vision and values clearly.
 Knowing what you’re striving for is one of the key elements of any operation.
 As long as you have plain and straight-forward goals, your retail rebranding journey should be heading down the right road.

-Your brand and its identity is comprised of the actions and behaviors of everyone in the organization, and it means developing a new brand image requires the input and support of different segments, meaning that you’ll need a lot of creative ideas and even more feedback.
+Your brand and its identity is comprised of the actions and behaviors of everyone in the organization, and it means developing a new, amazing brand image requires the input and support of different segments, meaning that you’ll need a lot of creative ideas and even more feedback.
 Therefore, let everyone join the rebranding process and see what each and every one of them have to offer.
 Think of it as of an opportunity for everyone in your company to bond.
 There’s no better team building than working together in order to come up with something great and innovative that will sweep shoppers off their feet.
 In the end, their opinions are what matters the most, right?

 Know the market